 - Sharp pain going down one arm (can be tingling due to an irritated nerve)

-An osteopath will do a thorough assessment to work out the cause of your neck pain.
+An osteopath will do a thorough assessment to work out the cause of your pain.
 If osteopathic treatment is appropriate, it may include soft tissue massage and mobilisation of the neck and spine.
-The aim is to reduce pain, improve ease of movement and increase resilience to further episodes of neck pain.
+The aim is to reduce pain, improve ease of neck movements and increase resilience to further episodes of neck soreness.
 An osteopath will also give you advice on lifestyle, posture and exercises to do at home.
 In some instances, you may be referred to your GP for a scan, X-ray or other tests to rule out possible underlying conditions.